Noisy Graph Patterns via Ordered Matrices: Visualizing Noisy Patterns

 \mypar{Bicliques} are visualized as diamond annulus glyphs.
 For a biclique pattern $p\in P$, the diamond annulus has color~$c_p$ and can be interpreted as a diamond of area $|\square_p|$ with a hole of size $|\square_p|-|E_p|$.
 The side length of the outer square is defined as $\sqrt{|\square_p|}$, while the hole has side length $\sqrt{(|\square_p| - |E_p|)}$.
 A noiseless pattern is a solid diamond.
 Stars, being a special type of biclique, are visualized analogously.
 To map the vertices of $p$ to the outer boundary, we assign the two sets to opposing sides of the diamond, partition them into equal segments and allocate a segment to each vertex in order of $\rho$.

-\mypar{Links} are grey trapezoids that show connections between patterns.
+\mypar{Links} are gray trapezoids that show connections between patterns.
 Since we visualize a set~$P$ of pairwise disjoint patterns, none of our patterns share any edges.
 However, patterns in the same row or same column of matrix $M_\rho$ share vertices, and links visualize how vertices are shared between patterns: each link represents the vertex overlap between a pair of patterns, and hence connects along the boundary of the corresponding two glyphs, exactly where the shared vertices are mapped to their boundaries.
-The shared vertices are highlighted by a thicker outline on the boundary of the glyph, where the link attaches.
+Shared vertices are highlighted by a thicker outline where the link attaches.

 To prevent clutter in the motif simplification, we do not place links between every pair of glyphs for patterns that share vertices.
 As our clique patterns are disjoint, they do not share vertices.
 However, bicliques may share vertices with cliques as well as other bicliques.
 Our links visualize only shared vertices between a clique and a biclique, not between two bicliques.
 There are still visual cues that bicliques share vertices, if those vertices are also shared by a cliques: the attachment of their links then overlaps at the boundary of the clique.
 Links are slightly transparent to show more clearly when such overlaps happens.